addetz/maze-walker/README.md

     1. Maze walls are defined with the letter `X`.
     1. Maze points are split with a space.
     1. New constants can be configured in `config.go`
-1. The maze walker finds a solution to the maze using `BFS` and `DFS`.
+1. The maze walker finds a solution to the maze using:
+    - `BFS`- put all nodes in a queue and pop first node
+    - `DFS`- put all nodes in a stack and pop last node
 1. The solution path will contain coordinates of how to get out of the maze indexed at `[0,0]` in the upper left corner.
 1. We only support rectangular mazes.
 Please don't confuse us.